UtherII/utherii.github.io/README.md

  - In comma separated list, if some implementations are identical once shortened, they appear only once in the list, but the hover popup will display all the related implementations, separated by an horizontal rule.
 ### Question
  - Is there a better marker than <sup>🛈</sup>
-### What's in the prototype:
+### How might this look like:
- - Types are shortened in the "origin"" column in the summary (visible if you don't already group items by implementations)
+ - The [prototype](https://utherii.github.io/new2.html) une shortened impls in the "origin" column of the summary (visible if you don't already group items by implementations)
  - Generic are always elided with <...> even if they are only one character long.